lucasfoep/Report_automation_and_forecast/README.md

 ### What were the tools used?

-- Python:
+- Python: Pandas, Numpy, Glob, Os, Time, Calendar, Math, Datetime.
-  Pandas
-  Numpy
-  Glob
-  Os
-  Time
-  Calendar
-  Math
-  Datetime

-- R
-  ggplot2
-  stats
-  forecast
-  lmtest
-  fUnitRoots
+- R: ggplot2, stats, forecast, lmtest, fUnitRoots.